 Volkswagen, made a statement comparing the two technologies.
 “The conclusion is clear” said the company.
 “In the case of the passenger car, everything speaks in favour of the battery and practically nothing speaks in favour of hydrogen.”

 As of late 2020, BEVs are a clear winner.
 They have lower cost, better efficiency and better infrastructure (refueling stations) in place.
 It just makes more sense to opt for a battery EV rather than a FCEV as your next car.
 For commercial purposes, that might not be the case.
 As Mark Barclay, e-commerce manager at GSF Car Parts says ” As you can top up a hydrogen car much quicker than charging your electric model, they’re perfect for public transport and businesses that can’t afford vehicle downtime.”
+One such company that is focusing on the use of hydrogen fuel cells for fleet vehicles is Plug Power.
+We can expect several others to pop up soon as this area has a lot of unrealized potential.

 That’s my take on the war between BEVs and FCEVs.
 I do believe Tesla is doing the right thing by allocating majority of resources towards development of battery EVs.
 If you differ with me on any point, have any unanswered questions or have feedback – do reach out to me.
 I would love to hear from you!